Celebration 2018: 100 Years of Hadassah Nurses

 October 7-15, 2018

 What better time to visit Israel than for a national celebration of its 70th anniversary – alongside hundreds of Hadassah members, their friends, and family.
-This is your chance to celebrate Hadassah's pioneering vision and HMO's accomplishments — and the impact of 100 years of the Henrietta Szold Hadassah-Hebrew University School of Nursing.
+This is your chance to celebrate Hadassah's pioneering vision and HMO's accomplishments — and the impact of 100 years of the Hadassah Nursing School.
 For Hadassah's Israel Milestone Mission, we’re offering two options — a general track and a Nursing Track, featuring a special day with stops, meetings and events.

 Hadassah Nurses Council